Stream Lineage¶

 - Select Global access and click Continue.

-, and accept the defaults for the number of streaming units. - Click Launch application.
+, and accept the defaults for cluster size. - Click Launch cluster.

 Tip